awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/5_review_sustainability_kpi_optimization.md

         * Business Metric - Total number of APIs = 3
         * KPI - Per request vCPU = 2 / 3 requests = 0.66666

-Improved value appears to be **0.66666**.
+Improved Sustainability KPI value appears to be **0.66666**.
+Your workload shows an initial improvement of 50% reduction in compute resource requirements after changing Amazon EC2 instance type from t4g.xlarge to c7g.large.

-For better adotion across organization, you have these cloudwatch dashboards available across teams and publish this data as a continuing success story.
+For better adoption across organization, you have these CloudWatch dashboards available across teams and publish this data as a continuing success story.

-Next, we will cleanup the AWS resources created to make sure no further costs are incurred.
+Next, we will clean up the AWS resources created to make sure no further costs are incurred.

 {{< prev_next_button link_prev_url="../4_reducing_idle_resources_and_maximizing_utilization" link_next_url="../cleanup" />}}